-Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls X-Men Director Abusive
+Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls ‘X-Men’ Director Abusive

 Ellen Page wrote a powerful post on her Facebook account telling her story of emotional abuse she experienced from her X-Men: The Last Stand director, Brett Ratner.
 Page accused Ratner of being homophobic and for subjecting women to sexual and verbal abuse.

-Page was only eighteen years old when she was cast as Kitty Pryde for the X-Men franchise.
+Page was only 18 years old when she was cast as Kitty Pryde for the X-Men franchise.
 Before they started filming, the 48-year-old Ratner gathered the cast and crew for a “meet and greet.”
 Page claims this is when she first experienced Ratner’s abusive behavior, as Vanity Fair reported.

 “You should [expletive] her to make her realize she’s gay,” Ratner apparently said during the meeting.
 Ratner was supposedly talking to a female member of the group, who was standing right next to Page.

 Page said that, as a young adult at the time, she hasn’t come out to herself yet.
 The now 30-year-old star said that she had an inkling of what her sexual identity was back then but “did not know, so to speak.”
-Page said that that she felt violated when Ratner outed her as gay “with no regard for [her] well-being.”
+Page said that she felt violated when Ratner outed her as gay “with no regard for [her] well-being.”
 She also said that what Ratner did is recognized as homophobic.

 “I looked down at my feet, didn’t say a word and watched as no one else did either,” Page said.
 “This man, who had cast me in the film, started our months of filming at a work event with this horrific, unchallenged plea.”